Email FacebookTwitterMenu burgerClose thin

 The court will enforce these rules unless it finds they would be inappropriate after accounting for the best interest of the child.

-Divorce laws in Illinois allow either party to receive alimony payments (or spousal support/maintenance payments).
+Divorce laws in Illinois allow either party to receive alimony payments, spousal support, or maintenance payments.
 The court determines the amount of alimony as well as the duration based on numerous factors.
 Fault and marital misconduct are not among them.
-However, we listed some of the points the court may consider below.
+However, the following are some of the points the court may consider:

 • All financial resources including property granted to either spouse following divorce proceedings